Chrissy Costanza

-Christina Nicola Costanza (born August 23, 1995) is an American singer, songwriter, and musician.
-She is best known as the lead vocalist and primary songwriter of the pop rock band Against The Current.
+Christina Nicola Costanza (born August 23, 1995) is an American singer, songwriter, musician and YouTuber.
+She is best known as the lead vocalist and primary songwriter of the rock band Against the Current.

-Early life
+Personal life

 Costanza was born on August 23, 1995, in New Jersey into an Italian American family.
 She has a younger brother named Michael.
 Growing up, it was one of her dreams to become a musician.
 She met current band members Dan Gow and Will Ferri through a mutual friend.

-She attended Immaculate Heart Academy in Washington Township, Bergen County, New Jersey.

-She attended Fordham University between 2013 and 2014.
+Costanza began her education at The Village School in Waldwick, where she completed both elementary and middle school.
+She then attended Immaculate Heart Academy, a private all-girls Catholic high school located in Washington Township.
+In 2013, she enrolled at Fordham University, where she studied for one year.

+In 2015, Costanza was in a relationship with Cameron Hurley of We Are the In Crowd.
+They broke up in 2019, which partly inspired the Against the Current song "That Won't Save Us".

+In February 2021, she started dating Tucker Roberts, president of Spectacor Gaming and son of Comcast CEO Brian L. Roberts.
+Costanza confirmed their relationship in September 2021.
+They currently live together in Los Angeles with three cats.
+They became engaged on April 14, 2024.

 Career

+2010s

 Costanza was introduced to Dan Gow and Will Ferri through a mutual friend in 2011, joining their band.
-Against The Current soon started to write original songs, whose lyrics were mostly written by Costanza.
+Against the Current soon started to write original songs, whose lyrics were mostly written by Costanza.
 They also started to post covers of popular songs on YouTube.
-Against The Current released their first single "Thinking" in 2012.
+Against the Current released their first single "Thinking" in 2012.
 Meanwhile, Costanza made a self-titled YouTube channel and started posting beauty videos.
-During the summer of 2013, Against the Current went on tour with Alex Goot.
+During mid-2013, Against the Current went on tour with Alex Goot.

-Against the Current released their first EP, Infinity in 2014.
+Against the Current released their first EP Infinity in 2014.
 On June 6, Costanza made an appearance on Access Hollywood.
-In February 2015, Against The Current released their second EP, Gravity.
-At the end of April 2015, Against The Current had signed a record deal with Fueled by Ramen.
+In February 2015, Against the Current released their second EP Gravity.
+At the end of April 2015, Against the Current had signed a record deal with Fueled by Ramen.
 At the end of August, they embarked on their first world tour, the "Gravity World Tour".
-Against The Current released their debut album In Our Bones on May 20, 2016.
+Against the Current released their debut album In Our Bones on May 20, 2016.
 In May, following the release of their debut album, Costanza performed live with Alex Goot on his tour on several occasions.
-While they were in the UK, Against The Current was asked to play a last minute set at the Download Festival.
-Kerrang!, a UK-based magazine devoted to rock music, says that the band are "writing their future", and described Costanza as "Their Fearless Frontwoman".
-At the end of June, Rock Sound announced that Costanza would receive her own column in their monthly magazine to talk about Against The Current's debut album, writing her own lyrics for the band, touring, and giving advice on how aspiring bands can be successful.
+While they were in the UK, Against the Current was asked to play a last minute set at the Download Festival.
+Kerrang!, a UK-based magazine devoted to rock music, said that the band were "writing their future", and described Costanza as "Their Fearless Frontwoman".
+At the end of June, Rock Sound announced that Costanza would receive her own column in their monthly magazine to talk about Against the Current's debut album, writing her own lyrics for the band, touring, and giving advice on how aspiring bands can be successful.